semperteneo/odin-recipes/README.md

 # odin-recipes
-- Use of HTML to create a basic recipes page;
+- Use of HTML to create a basic recipe sharing site;